 Comfort & Fit

 With great comfort and fit features that provide stability in the backcountry.
 We love the fully fleece-lined interior that made slipping this boot on feel sooooo good.
 The exterior suede is soft to the touch, and the fit of the boot is exceptional too.
 Versatile for both wide and narrow feet, the toe box provides lots of volume, easily accommodating thick and thin socks.
 The heel doesn't slip, and the shaft is relatively flexible.
 The boot fits true to size but doesn't offer as much arch support as the Oboz Bridger 7" Insulatedboot.

 Ease of Use

 All of our winter hiking boots take a little extra time to take on and off.
 The Chilkat III is no different.
-That said, it's a little easier to use than the Keen Durand Polar simply because it only has one eyelet hook at the top of the boot.
 The boot is stiff enough to simply slip on before tightening, and the lacing system requires just one simple pull to tighten all the laces.
 If you prefer a boot without laces, check out the Blundstone Thermal, a very warm laceless boot.

 While its traction is great in comparison to other Pac Boots and less technical competitors, it doesn't perform as well as other winter hiking boots.
 Still, it will keep you upright and safe in rough and snowy conditions.
 The lugs are all triangle-shaped, providing traction while going up and down snowy slopes.
 That said, they aren't as deep as the Keen Durand Polar or as varied as the Oboz Bridger.
 While the outsole performed well winter hiking, we found ourselves slipping out more than the other hikers tested.